 5. Better Cognitive Performance.
 Increased blood flow during exercise also reaches the brain.
 Who knew?

 6. Better Sex Life.
 Humans almost always become more attractive when they exercise, and attractive humans have the opportunity to mate more often.

 There are many good exercises; the best ones depend on your fitness goals.
 Swimming is perhaps one of the best all-round exercises as it provides a full body workout and doesn't stress the joints.

 Bro Science dictates that swimming isn't curls, therefore it's a waste of time.
 But if your goal is to look and feel better, then before you discount swimming, search Google for professional swimming athletes.

 If your goal is to gain muscle, then a hypertrophic (muscle building) cycle, coupled with muscular endurance, is the best type of exercise.

 Here's an example of an intensive hypertrophic and muscular endurance exercise program based on science.
 This routine is designed to build and define muscle as quickly and efficiently as possible.

 A Gym Routine to Build Muscle Fast

 After warming up, figure your one repetition max (1RM).
 This is the maximum weight you can do just once without form failure.
 All your hypertrophic exercises should be lifting 65-85% of your 1RM.

-Aim to complete at least four days' exercise in each week, and give your body rest days to repair itself.
+Aim to exercise at least four days per week, and always give your muscles rest days to repair.